12 Year-End Financial Tips

 - If geese have been laying rotten eggs in your portfolio, sell losing stocks to offset winners.
 You can write off up to $3,000 in losses against income.

 - Make a Christmas spending budget – and stick to it.
 There’s nothing worse than buying 10 pipers piping when only two were budgeted and paying the piper hefty interest charges the following year.
-Check our Christmas Club account as a great way to stow away for the holidays.

 - If your income sagged this year, but you expect to earn more next year, accelerate year-end income deposits from additional projects or freelance work to take advantage of a lower tax bracket this year.
 Alternatively, if you had a stellar year this year, defer income until next year to minimize your tax hit.